green-button/green-button.github.io/developers/index.md

 <h3>Green Button Resources</h3>
 <p>A <em>DataCustodian</em> will, when authorized by a <em>RetailCustomer</em>, publish a GreenButton data stream.
 A <em>ThirdParty</em> may then subscribe to that stream.
 Green Button uses the <a href="http://oauth.net/"><span style="color:blue;">OAuth 2.0 Authorization Framework</span></a> protocol to provide secure authorization for accessing the published data stream.
 </p>
 <p>Green Button APIs are designed to support data flows that are both large and small.
-Many Utilities will schedule bulk transfers of hundreds of thousands of 24 hour data as a batch process.
+Many Utilities will schedule bulk transfers of hundreds of thousands of 24-hour data sets as a batch process.
 In this case, the Green Button APIs must be able to accomodate blocked transfers, recovery, and restarts.
-Other use-cases are more driven by frequent transmissions of smaller data sets, for example the hourly usage of a single outlet in your home.
+Other use-cases are driven more by frequent transmissions of smaller data sets, for example the hourly usage of a single outlet in your home.
 Green Button is designed to handle both!</p>

 <div id="accordion1">
   <h3>ApplicationInformation</h3>